 - Connect faculty and students through formal and informal interactions and gatherings

 - Connect students' in-class learning with their out-of-class experience

 - Enhance the intellectual climate through focused exploration, knowledge exchange, and respectful dialogue

-There are two types of College Houses: Spark Houses, which serve as intellectual and social hubs, and Theme Houses, which center around a common interest or cause.
+There are currently 20 College Houses for the 2017-2018 year.
 College House Leadership is guided by a collaborative team of students, faculty, and administrators for each community.
 The RISE Program is a component of the College House program.